Introducing a Static Site Blog with Pelican

 If I want to get fancier, I can customize Pico a bit or edit the theme templates to add more features.

-You’ll want to add some structure
+I wanted to add some process

 But this doesn’t support a typical workflow for me, like generating ideas, editing drafts, and publishing content.
 It isn’t easy to see what is in draft or what is published already.

-Just be sure to add the new source paths to pelicanconf.py
+I needed to add the new source paths to pelicanconf.py

 .
 For example: